juicedata/juicefs-csi-driver/README.md

 #### Using Helm To Deploy

-1. Prepare a `values.yaml` file with access information about Redis and object storage
+1. Prepare a `values.yaml` file with access information about Redis and object storage.
+If already formatted a volume, only `name` and `metaurl` is required.

 ```yaml
 storageClasses: